The Sex Scandals Shaking K-Pop And A Reckoning Over How South Korea Regards Women

 "There have been plenty of celebrity scandals before, including pretty serious charges like domestic abuse, but those usually ended being isolated incidents that faded from the public consciousness fairly quickly," says Jenna Gibson, a Korea columnist for The Diplomat and a longtime K-pop watcher.
 "This time, because Korea has been directly grappling with issues like MeToo, spy cams, and women's rights in general, there's no way they will let these crimes go so easily.
 The things these men have allegedly done hit right at the heart of the biggest societal divisions in Korea right now."

-The justice system to being put to the test, as the Korean public raises questions about police complicity in the prostitution brokered at nightclubs.
+The justice system is also being put to the test, as the Korean public raises questions about police complicity in the prostitution brokered at nightclubs.
 "We will conduct a strong internal investigation, and ... we will take stern measures regardless of their rank," South Korea's National Police Agency Chief Min Gap-ryong told lawmakers on Thursday, according to CNN, in response to questions about police looking the other way.

 All of this is forcing a reckoning in several layers of the public sphere, but most notably for the entertainment engine that is K-pop, which churns out stars and groups that earn the devotion of fans worldwide.
 The packaging of these artists is squeaky-clean, but can you still love a product that's cooked in an exploitative culture?
 And as it is often asked during this #metoo era: What do we do with the art of monstrous men?
 The K-pop fanbase is now the latest to be working these questions out.